jbbjr/save-the-frogs/README.md

 ![png](TeamA1SpeciesSurvivalForcast_files/TeamA1SpeciesSurvivalForcast_76_0.png)

-**Conclusion**

-After conducting a thorough analysis of four different models - Random Forest, Logistic Regression, Gradient Boost, and Naive Bayes - we discovered that the two models that performed the best were Random Forest and Gradient Boost.
-To ensure that our final prediction was as accurate as possible, we decided to create an ensemble voting model to mitigate the possibility of overfitting.
-This technique allowed us to combine the strengths of both models and generate more precise insights.

-To conclude our analysis, we implemented a stacked ROC curve with all the models utilized.
-The area under the curve for our voting classifier was around 0.84, which indicates how well our model is able to differentiate between the two classes - whether a species is at high risk of endangerment or least concern.
-This result is a testament to the effectiveness of our approach and the accuracy of our final prediction.

-**Interpretting a high AUC but low F1**

-It is important to remember that F1 score is calculated based on a threshold (which by default here is .5).
-So at the current threshold, our F1 is low across all models and the VotingClassifier.
-However, we have a reasonable AUC of around .80 for most models.
-Since AUC is a point-wise metric and ROC is calculated across all thresholds, this coupled with the low F1 score suggested that there is room for improvement by adjusting the threshold.

 ## Business Value

 Our model goes beyond serving the immediate needs of this project; it presents an unprecedented opportunity in the uncharted territory of predicting animal extinction and stands out as a strategic investment from a business perspective.
 We propose establishing a consultancy service tailored for governments, positioning itself as a crucial element in informed and effective policy-making utilizing our predictive model.
 We would charge a fee to the government, and possibly other entities, to use our model and help them create policies.